Prashika/okta-react-sample-app/README.md

 # okta-react-sample-app
 ## Prerequisite: Steps to follow:
-1. Create your own okta-developer account
+1. Create your own okta-developer account and sign in to Okta: [https://developer.okta.com/login/](https://developer.okta.com/login/).

 2. Register your application by selecting Applications -> Create App Integration.
 On the next screen, choose OIDC and Single Page App and click Next.